-The Iditasport 200 is the race that started all other long distance human-powered ultramarathons.
-This race was started by Joe Reddington Sr. who started the Iditarod sled dog race.
+The 200 mile Iditasport is the race that started all other long distance human-powered ultramarathons.
+Its original roots were started by Joe Reddington Sr. who started the Iditarod sled dog race.
 He wanted to push human-powered events on the Iditarod Trail.
 In the early 1980’s, the first event was called Iditaski, followed by the Iditashoe then Iditabike.
-In 1991, the original race director, of the Iditabike–Dan Bull along with Richard Larson, combined all of the modes.
-A famous Alaskan skier, Tim Kelley gave this race the name of Iditasport.
-Keeping with the tradition of this historic race, we have wooden trail markers set on the course, snowmachine support, & checkpoints about every 35 miles–but it doesn’t make it any easier!
+In 1991, the race director of the Iditabike–Dan Bull, along with Richard Larson, combined all of the modes.
+Our famous Alaskan skier, Tim Kelley, gave this race the name of Iditasport in 1990.
+Keeping with the tradition of this historic race, we set the course with reflective trail markers, have snowmachine support, & checkpoints are no more than 35 miles apart.

 Payment for Races:

 You may pay with PayPal (credit card accepted), or mail in entry fee with your application.
-Please make checks payable to Arctic Cycles.
+Please make checks payable to Iditasport Alaska.

 Iditasport Race Headquarters

 Note: The entry fee for the Iditasport is for the current race only.
 It is not refundable or transferable to any other party, nor is it transferable to any other race, or any subsequent race year.

 Winter survival class, ride to the race start, reflective markers for course, online race tracking, GPS track of the course, snowmachine crew for trail breaking, airplane crew for drop bag to Shell Lake Lodge, & lodging , hot water provided at the propane-heated tent camp.
 Finishers also receive a personalized ulu trophy.

 The 200 mile race, is the one that brings together the racer’s winter skills and pushes their endurance level.
 The marked trail crosses wooded rolling hills, frozen rivers and lakes.